xcart/xcart-docs/_pages/kb_en/products/adding_products.md

 *   **Price**: The product price.
 *   **Market price**: The product price, which shows the difference between the price offered in your store and the average price of the same product on the market (the field is added by the [Market Price](https://market.x-cart.com/addons/market-price.html "Adding products") module)
 *   **Sale**: Use this to put the product on sale.
-*   **Arrival date**: This field allows you to record the date since when the product is available in your store.
+*   **Arrival date**: This field allows you to record the date since when the product is or will be available in your store.
 On its own, the information entered in this field serves purely informational purposes, but may be employed by X-Cart modules (For example, a module that allows you to add a new product to your catalog in advance and let it be published on the storefront automatically when its arrival date is reached).
 *   **Automatic reward points**:
 *   **Inventory tracking**: Whether you wish to use the inventory tracking feature for this product.
-If the product quantity is unlimited and does not need to be tracked, set the option to _Disabled_.
+If the product quantity is unlimited and does not need to be tracked, disable this option.
 *   **Quantity in stock**: The current inventory level of the product (the number of product units in stock).
 *   **Available for backorder**: